cloudify-cosmo/getcloudify.org/guide/3.1/quickstart.md

 To trigger the `install`([?]({{page.workflows_link}}#install)) workflow, type the following command in your terminal:

 {%highlight bash%}
-cfy executions start -d nodecellar1 -w install
+cfy executions start -w install -d nodecellar
 {%endhighlight%}

 This will take a couple of minutes, during which the resources will be created and configured.